SimeonVSimeonov/CSharp-Education-Examples/README.md

-# CSharp-Education-Repository at my education in SoftUni https://softuni.bg/
+# CSharp-Education-Repository at my education in @SoftUni https://softuni.bg/